1. INTRODUCTION TO THE TRIAL

 2.2 Use: The license to the Trial is intended to provide Customer with an opportunity to evaluate Tricent’s Services during the Trial Period.
 As such, Customer may not: (a) use, merge, copy, or transfer the Trial or Tricent’s Services; (b) reverse assemble, reverse compile, or otherwise translate the Trial or Tricent’s Services; or (c) sublicense, rent, or lease the Trial or Tricent’s Services.

-3.1 Disclaimer: Tricent does not warrant that the Trial or Tricent’s Services will be uninterrupted, virus free, or error free, nor does it make any warranty as to the results that may be obtained from use of the Trial or Tricent’s Services.
+3.1 Disclaimer: Tricent does not warrant that the Trial or Tricent’s Services will be uninterrupted, or error free, nor does it make any warranty as to the results that may be obtained from use of the Trial or Tricent’s Services.
 The Trial and Tricent’s Services are provided “AS IS,” “WITH ALL FAULTS” and “AS AVAILABLE,” and Tricent disclaims all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose and noninfringement.
 Customer acknowledges that computer and telecommunications systems are not fault-free and occasional periods of downtime occur.

 4. LIMITATION OF LIABILITY